VuThach3001/C_Programming/learning/section-7/63_effective_loop_management_nested_loops_and_control_with_break_continue.md

 - Going through all the houses could be an ```outer loop```, and for each iteration of ```outer loop``` you would have an ```inner loop``` that counts the occupants.

 **2. Continue Statements**
-- Sometimes a situation arises where you do not want to end a loop, but you want to sskip the current iteration
+- Sometimes a situation arises where you do not want to end a loop, but you want to skip the current iteration
 - The continue statement in the body of a loop does this
   - All you need to do is use the keyword ```continue```, in the body of the loop
 - An advantage of using ```continue``` is that it can sometimes eliminate nesting or additional blocks of code